 Your controller and dimmer must be compatible with the type of strip light you have.
 For example, if you have an RGB strip light, you must also use an RGB controller; otherwise, you may lose some of the functionality of your strips.
 We offer a range of single-color, tunable white, RGB, and RGBW controllers.

 The type of strip and controller you choose will determine what you can control, including the colors, modes, speed, and brightness.
 Some controllers even offer music sync abilities.
-For more information, read our guide on how to choose the best controller and dimmer for your strip light.
+For more information, read our guide on how to choose the best LED strip light controllers and dimmers.

 Accessories

-Depending on your installation, you may need certain accessories.
-To join strip segments, use pigtail connectors or interconnect jumpers.
-CPS adapters allow you to easily connect strip light wires to a power supply.
+Depending on your LED strip light installation, you may need certain accessories.
+Pigtail connectors or interconnect jumpers join strip segments.
+CPS adapters easily connect strip light wires to a power supply.
 We also carry extra wire for covering gaps in an installation area, mounting clips, adhesive foam pads, silicone tubing, end caps, heat shrink tubing for waterproofing, twist-on wire connectors, and more.

 Commonly Asked Questions About Strip Lighting